alexkehayias/chocolatier/README.md

 Note: this is an idempotent operation and you can not subscribe more than once.

 The subscribed component will receive the event in it's inbox (third arg to component functions by default) the frame after it is emitted.
 This means the game loop acts as a double buffer (atomic operation on game state changes) so in the middle of iterating through systems and components you can not inadvertently send and receive a message that could change the systems state.

+## Tilemaps

+The game engine supports tilemaps generated from the Tiled map editor http://www.mapeditor.org.
+Export the map as json and include the tileset image in the `resources/public/static/images` directory.

+Tilemaps require all assets to be loaded (tileset images) to prevent any race conditions with loading a tilemap see `chocolatier.engine.systems.tiles/load-assets`.
+Tilemaps are loaded asynchronously from the server via `chocolatier.engine.systems.tiles/load-tilemap` which takes a callback.

 ## Running Tests